-Does the judge hate me?
-Will my judge remember me?
+Does my family law judge hate me?
+Will he remember me?

 In family law cases, it seems to happen fairly often that, in litigated cases, you come before the same judge several times.
 Most courts, of course, do this on purpose – in order to minimize the amount of time needed at each hearing that the judge needs to familiarize himself with the facts of the case.
 It’s efficient, it’s consistent – and, really, it makes sense, especially if you think about the need to conserve judicial resources (like, the judge’s time, specifically).